openapi-processor/openapi-processor-spring/docs/processor/configuration.md

 ## map:

-Using type mapping we can tell the generatr to map types (schemas) from an openapi.yaml description to a specific existing java type instead of generating a model class from the source OpenAPI type.
+Using type mapping we can tell the processor to map types (schemas) from an openapi.yaml description to a specific existing java type instead of generating a model class from the source OpenAPI type.

 The type mapping is described in [java type mapping][docs-mapping].

-[docs-mapping]: /openapi-generatr-spring/mapping/
+[docs-mapping]: /openapi-processor-spring/mapping/
-[docs-gradle]:  /openapi-generatr-spring/gradle.html
+[docs-gradle]:  /openapi-processor-spring/gradle.html
 [bean-validation]: https://beanvalidation.org/